cgerman7x/bq-ingestion/README.md

     <li>An invalid payload and a valid schema_id attribute</li>
 </ol>

-The subscriber is a Dataflow job that processes messages:
+The subscriber is an Apache Beam job that processes messages:
 <ul>
     <li>For cases 1 and 2 it processes business as usual because it already knows that they are known schemas</li>
     <li>For case 3, it uses the <b>writer schema</b> to consume these messages simulating a new schema_id being deployed in the source system</li>